Can you combine a Masai Mara and Serengeti safari? Yes, but it’s tricky

 Travelling three weeks or more

-If you have 21 days or more, combining the two countries can be an exciting adventure.
+If you have 21 days or more, combining countries can be an exciting adventure.
 Just be sure to plan your route carefully, taking into account border crossings and vehicle restrictions.
 By using our separate rental fleets in Kenya and Tanzania, we can help you enjoy a smooth ride and reliable roadside support throughout your roadtrip.
+If you want to do an East Africa road trip, you should rent from our Uganda branch.

 Need a hand with planning your roadtrip?
-We’re happy to help you experience the best of both Kenya and Tanzania!
+We’re happy to help you experience the best of Kenya, Tanzania and Uganda!
 Get in touch with us for more information and assistance.